syedasariya2/Hr-policy-assistant/README.md

 5. Grok answers using only the retrieved excerpts, so answers stay grounded in your actual policy document.

+## Interactive & explainable UI

+- **In-app pipeline explainer** – an "How this works" expander on the main page walks through the extract → chunk → embed → index → retrieve → generate steps.
+- **Example questions** – clickable buttons in the sidebar (e.g. "What is the annual leave policy?") ask a question instantly, no typing required.
+- **Live status while answering** – a step-by-step status panel shows "Searching the document...", "Found N relevant passage(s)...", and "Asking Grok..." as each question is processed.
+- **Sources & relevance panel** – every answer has an expandable panel showing exactly which document excerpts were retrieved, with a relevance percentage and progress bar for each, so you can see why the assistant answered the way it did.
+- **Document stats** – once a PDF is indexed, the sidebar shows page count and chunk count for that document.

 ## Project files

 ```